 Most guests want a vacation in synch with their interests.
 It's unlikely that a romantic couple, a reunion of college roommates and four guys on a fishing trip will want to same experience.
 Even family requirements differ depending on whether the children are toddlers, tweens or teens.
 Have ideas at the ready for a wide range of attractions, activities, restaurants and services you can suggest depending on the interests and needs of your guests.

-Your deep knowledge of what the area has to offer makes you an invaluable resource for steering guests to events, activities, restaurants and local oddities like the cemetery where a world-famous writer is buried or the historic building that appeared in a recent movie, that they'll remember.
+Your deep knowledge of what the area has to offer makes you an invaluable resource for steering guests to events, activities, restaurants and memorable local oddities like the historic building that appeared in a recent movie.
 You can also provide useful information about everyday essentials, from grocery stores and pharmacies to filling stations and sports equipment rentals.
 Use a tool like RueBaRue’s Guest Communication Platform to create a destination guide for your area that updates automatically.

 Send a personalized email to let guests know you appreciated their visit.
 Pique their interest with newsletters letting them know what's going on in the area, from new restaurants and the revamped movie theater to the craft beer festival.
 And if guests specifically mention they'll be back the following summer, make a note of it and send along a friendly reminder as the season approaches.